JoelBalmer/code-test-node-backend/README.md

 ##### Suggested improvements
 1. Move users to a database instead of a JSON list
 2. Use JSON web tokens to use production grade authentication security
-3. Use a slightly different method to remove deprecated warning: https://able.bio/ivanberdichevsky/how-to-set-up-a-mongodb-environment-along-with-npm--18gkgzt
+3. Produce a more extensive testing suite (such as spoofing data, testing what shouldn't be returned)
-4. ~~Report back to 'user' that they can't update room name AND they have succesfully updated availability~~
+4. Use a slightly different method to remove mongodb deprecated warning: https://able.bio/ivanberdichevsky/how-to-set-up-a-mongodb-environment-along-with-npm--18gkgzt

 ##### Checklist
 1. ~~Move error messages from after callbacks to before callbacks, using err in mongodb function callbacks, like the availability one~~